wp-plugins/webshipr-automated-shipping/readme.txt

 == Description ==

-Webshipr automates the shipping flow in your webshop.
+Webshipr automates the shipping flow in your WooCommerce webshop.
 In one click your shipments are sent directly to the shipper, a label is generated, and your tracking informations are available directly from the woo-commerce backend.
 It's free to try for 30 days.
-Sign up on webshipr.com.
+Sign up on http://www.webshipr.com.

 = Key Features =
 * Automate shipping